Dispute a Content ID claim

 You can dispute a Content ID claim if you believe the system misidentified your video, or if you have all the rights to use that copyright-protected content.

-Make sure you understand how fair use and the public domain work before you choose to dispute for either of those reasons.
+What to know before you dispute: Make sure you understand how fair use and the public domain work before you choose to dispute for either of those reasons.
 YouTube can’t help you determine whether you should dispute a claim.
 You may want to seek your own legal advice if you’re not sure what to do.

 Disputes are only intended for cases where you have all the necessary rights to the content in your video.
 Repeated or malicious abuse of the dispute process can result in penalties against your video or channel.